You have no items in your shopping cart.

 The winemaker

 Château Beauséjour is one of those prestigious names that flourish on the Right Bank of the Garonne in the Bordeaux region.
-The estate, nestled on the summits of the Montagne Saint-Emilion, has been a Premier Grand Cru Classé B in the Saint-Emilion Classification since 1955.
+The estate, nestled atop the Montagne Saint-Emilion, has been a Premier Grand Cru Classé B in the Saint-Emilion Classification since 1955.

 The history of the estate

-The families succeeded one another at the head of the château, whose reputation has since been well established.
-Recently, the property was put up for sale early last year.
-Much coveted by the CEO of Château Angélus or the Cuvelier family (owners of several famous Médoc châteaux), it was finally the Clarins cosmetics group that acquired the estate last spring.
-However, continuity is assured as the same team remains in place under the leadership of Stéphane Derencourt, one of the most sought-after wine consultants in Bordeaux.
-Derencourt fell in love with the château, its terroir and its location in 2005, and has been working to make each vintage even better.
+Family after family has run the château, whose reputation is now well established.
+Most recently, the property was put up for sale early last year.
+Much coveted by the CEO of Château Angélus and the Cuvelier family (owners of several renowned Médoc châteaux), it was finally the Clarins cosmetics group that acquired the estate last spring.
+Continuity is assured, however, as the same team remains in place, led by Stéphane Derencourt, one of Bordeaux's most sought-after consultant oenologists.
+He fell in love with the château, its terroir and its location in 2005, and has been working hard ever since to magnify each vintage.

 The terroir

-Located at the top of the Montagne Saint-Émilion hillside, the vineyard belongs in its entirety to the eponymous appellation.
-On a clay-limestone soil on a limestone table and an ideal south-southwest exposure, the vineyard is planted on 12 hectares.
-The grape variety is rather classic for the region: a majority of Merlot (70%) and a little Cabernet Franc (30%) to complete the blends.
-A notable fact that contributes to the complexity of the wines: many of the vines are very old, a good part of them having been planted more than a hundred years ago!
+Situated at the top of the Montagne Saint-Émilion hillside, the vineyard belongs in its entirety to the eponymous appellation.
+The 12-hectare vineyard is planted on clay-limestone soil on a limestone table, with ideal south-south-west exposure.
+The grape varieties are rather classic for the region, with a majority of Merlot (70%) and a little Cabernet Franc (30%) to round out the blends.
+A notable fact that contributes to the complexity of the wines: many of the vines are very old, a good proportion of them having been planted over a hundred years ago!

-As for the ecological commitment, the vineyard is managed in integrated agriculture.
-In other words, this means that at each stage of the vine cycle, natural methods are favored: chemical products are only used when no natural alternative is possible.
+In terms of ecological commitment, the vineyard is run using integrated farming methods.
+In other words, at every stage of the vine cycle, natural methods are favored: chemicals are used only when no natural alternative is possible.

 Beauséjour wines